-In partnership with two farming cooperatives in the "groundnut basin" of Senegal, we inform farmers in 40 villages about a new quality-improving technology, the bio-control product Aflasafe[®].
+Despite the health and economic consequences of aflatoxin contamination, at baseline we find low awareness of the problem among groundnut farmers.
+In partnership with two farming cooperatives in the "groundnut basin" of Senegal, we inform farmers in 40 villages about aflatoxins and a novel technology designed to fight them, the bio-control product Aflasafe®.
 This new technology allows farmers to treat their fields and prevent aflatoxin-causing a. flavus fungi from developing on crops.
-Aflasafe was not previously available in Senegal,3 and agronomic evidence suggests it can reduce aflatoxin contamination significantly (Bandyopadhyay et al., 2019; Senghor et al., 2020).
-The technology is relatively low-cost4 compared to other mitigation strategies, is simple to use, and may additionally provide lasting protection to crops during storage and transport.
+Before our project, Aflasafe was not commercially available in Senegal, so our project represents farmers' first exposure to the technology.
+The technology is relatively low-cost, is simple to use, and may additionally provide lasting protection to crops during storage and transport.